suz-ana-j/pp2PersonalPortfolioWebsite/README.md

-# pp2PersonalPortfolioWebsite
+# Personal Portfolio Website
 My second portfolio project. (●'◡'●)

 ## Description
 I created a Personal Portfolio page using HTML & CSS, and one interactive function using JavaScript.
-My page features a not-too-serious about me, links to my project pathways, and a clickable fake email.
+My page features an about me, links to my project pathways, and a clickable fake email.
 First, I planned the project with a timeline.
-Then, I created a wireframe and got started with the HTML.
+I created a wireframe and got started with the HTML.
 I did my CSS alongside my HTML, and lastly added a JavaScript dark mode toggle button.
-I edited the red-lined code, and then commited it through the main branch.
+I edited the red-lined code, then commit through the main branch.

 ## Code Explained
 * Header: the header is fixed using position: fixed in CSS, and scrolls down to the section that is clicked on, using scrollIntoView in JavaScript.